next-wave-dev-org/draw-the-block-static-site/docs/components.md

 ### Misc structural details

-- The DTB logo at the top has `transition:persist` so it stays mounted across client-side navigations.
+- The DTB logo at the top has `transition:persist="site-logo"` so it stays mounted across client-side navigations.
 Avoids a logo flicker on every page change.
 - The footer's discord and instagram links read from the `settings/social` content entry.
 Both gracefully default to `#` if unset.
 - Global, tokens, and base CSS are imported at the top — every page gets these via the layout.